List of A Song of Ice and Fire characters: Yoren

 Yoren is a recruiter of the Night's Watch.
 In A Game of Thrones, Yoren travels with Tyrion Lannister from the Wall to King's Landing and is present when Tyrion is arrested by Catelyn Stark.
 He then races to King's Landing to inform Eddard Stark.
 During Lord Eddard's execution, he finds Arya Stark and shields her from seeing her father's death.
-In A Clash of Kings he disguises Arya as a boy recruit to smuggle her to Winterfell, but is killed by Lannister soldiers.
+In A Clash of Kings, he disguises Arya as a boy recruit to smuggle her to Winterfell but is killed by Lannister soldiers.

 Samwell Tarly

-Samwell Tarly, called 'Sam', is the elder son of Lord Randyll Tarly of Horn Hill.
-Ten chapters throughout A Storm of Swords and A Feast for Crows are told from his point of view.
-In spite of his self-professed cowardice, Sam is highly intelligent, resourceful, and loyal.
-Sam's lack of martial abilities and his interest in scholarly pursuits convinces his father that he is an unworthy heir and he is forced to join the Night's Watch.
+Samwell Tarly, typically called Sam, is the elder son of Lord Randyll Tarly of Horn Hill.
+Ten chapters across A Storm of Swords and A Feast for Crows are told from his point of view.
+Despite his self-professed cowardice, Sam is highly intelligent, resourceful, and loyal.
+Sam's lack of martial ability and his interest in scholarly pursuits convince his father that he is an unworthy heir, and he is forced to join the Night's Watch.

 Janos Slynt

 Janos Slynt was a former Commander of the City Watch in King's Landing and a brother in the Night's Watch.
 He first appears in A Game of Thrones as commander of the City Watch.
-Slynt is known for his corruption, but Robert was persuaded not to remove him on the grounds the next commander might be worse.
+Slynt is known for his corruption, but Robert was persuaded not to remove him because the next commander might be worse.
 After Robert's death, when Ned intends to depose Joffrey, Slynt orders his men to arrest Ned.
 For this, Janos Slynt was made a lord and given Harrenhal.

 In A Clash of Kings, Tyrion Lannister exiles Slynt to the Night's Watch as he cannot be trusted.
-In A Storm of Swords, Slynt attempts to be elected as Lord Commander of the Night's Watch, but loses to Jon Snow.
+In A Storm of Swords, Slynt attempts to be elected as Lord Commander of the Night's Watch but loses to Jon Snow.
 After Slynt repeatedly refuses Jon's orders, Jon publicly executes him.

 Alliser Thorne

 Alliser Thorne is the Master of Arms at Castle Black, a warrior charged with training the Watch's recruits.
 Thorne was originally a Targaryen loyalist who, after the fall of House Targaryen at the hands of Ned and Robert, was forced to join the Night's Watch.
-He harbors deep resentment at House Stark for this fate.
+He harbors deep resentment toward House Stark for this fate.
 When Jon arrives at Castle Black, Thorne personally torments, humiliates, and provokes Jon whenever possible.

 Bowen Marsh

-Bowen Marsh is the First Steward of the Night's Watch, based at Castle Black.
-He is in charge of the day-to-day running of the Night's Watch, dealing with issues of supplies, funding, logistics and communications.
+Bowen Marsh is the First Steward of the Night's Watch, which is based at Castle Black.
+He oversees the day-to-day running of the Night's Watch, handling supplies, funding, logistics, and communications.
 During A Dance with Dragons, Bowen becomes disillusioned by the decisions made by Jon Snow as Lord Commander.
 Fearing for the future safety of the Night's Watch, Bowen and several of his followers stab Jon.